2014–15 Australian bushfire season: Western Australia

-A fire that had been ignited by lightning near Northcliffe between 29–31 January almost doubled in size from 58000 ha to 80000 ha during hot, windy conditions on 4 February, and most residents of the town were evacuated to Pemberton.
+A fire that had been ignited by lightning near Northcliffe between 29 and 31 January almost doubled in size from 58000 ha to 80000 ha during hot, windy conditions on 4 February, and most residents of the town were evacuated to Pemberton.
 During the 11-day duration of the fire, two homes and five non-residential structures were destroyed and a significant number of livestock perished as the blaze burned over 95000 ha of scrub, forest and pasture; a natural disaster zone was declared across the region.

-Another fire that had been ignited by lightning between 29–31 January burned through 52000 ha of scrub, forest and pasture near Lower Hotham, in Boddington Shire; one house, two sheds, and the 66-year-old wooden Long Gully Bridge were destroyed in the blaze.
+Another fire that had been ignited by lightning between 29 and 31 January burned through 52000 ha of scrub, forest and pasture near Lower Hotham, in Boddington Shire; one house, two sheds, and the 66-year-old wooden Long Gully Bridge were destroyed in the blaze.